xen/flask-project-template/README.md

     ├── setup.py

-This file makes your folder python project that can be wrapped into egg and distributed by DevOps.
-This part is not covered in documentation and usually needed on past stages of project.
+This file makes your folder python project that can be wrapped into an egg and distributed by DevOps.
+This part is not covered in the documentation and usually needed on past stages of the project.

     └── static
         ├── bower.json